SUSY_FLAVOR v2.5: a computational tool for FCNC and CP-violating processes in the MSSM: Summary and Outlook

 \subsection{Acknowledgments}

-The authors thank A.~Buras, T.~Ewerth, L~Hofer, M.~Misiak, C.~Savoy, {\L}.~S{\l}awianowska and S.~Pokorski for collaboration in performing theoretical calculations used in \code{} and for helping to check and debug some of its sections.
-We would also like to thank W.~Altmannshofer, D.~Straub, S.~Frank, D.~Guadagnoli, W.~Porod and M.~Wick for checking various parts of the \code{} v1 code and reporting bugs or inconsistencies.
+The authors thank A.~Buras, T.~Ewerth, L~Hofer, M.~Misiak, C.~Savoy, {\L}.~S{\l}awianowska, S.~Pokorski, M. Paraskevas and K. Suxho for collaboration in performing theoretical calculations used in \code{} and for helping to check and debug some of its sections.
+We would also like to thank W.~Altmannshofer, J. Stockel, D.~Straub, S.~Frank, D.~Guadagnoli, W.~Porod, M.~Wick, J.~Berger and D.~Ghosh for checking various parts of the \code{} code and reporting bugs or inconsistencies.

 This work has received funding from the EU Seventh Framework Programme under grant agreement PITN-GA-2009-237920 (2009-2013).
 A.C.~is supported by the Swiss National Science Foundation.
 The Albert Einstein Center for Fundamental Physics is supported by the ``Innovations- und Kooperationsprojekt C-13 of the Schweizerische Universit\"atskonferenz SUK/CRUS''.
-The work by J.R. is supported in part by National Science Centre under research grant DEC-2011/01/M/ST2/02466 (12.2011-12.2014).
+The work by J.R. is supported in part by National Science Center under research grant DEC-2011/01/M/ST2/02466 (12.2011-12.2014).
 The A.D. research has been co-financed by the European Union (European Social Fund \&\#8211; ESF) and Greek national funds through the Operational Program ``Education and Lifelong Learning'' of the National Strategic Reference Framework (NSRF) - Research Funding Program: THALIS.
 Investing in the society of knowledge through the European Social Fund.
 S.J. was supported by the Science and Technology Facilities Council [grant number ST/H004661/1] and acknowledges support from the NExT institute and SEPnet.
 P.T. is supported by the Paul and Daisy Soros foundation and the U.S. National Science Foundation through grant PHY-0757868.

 \theequation{\Alph{section}.\arabic{equation}} \begin{appendix}

 \parindent 0cm